 - There are 1.2 billion people unconnected to electricity grids.

 - Island and coastal communities are drastically affected by climate change and are heavily reliant on fossil fuels.

-The TIE Initiative recognizes that renewable power micro grids are an essential facet of energy sustainability for three core types of communities – Indigenous and Island-Coastal Communities, and populations in Unelectrified Communities unconnected to main electricity girds.
-Such communities lack clean energy access A situation that negatively impacts on livelihoods and economic development – perpetuating energy poverty.
+The TIE Initiative recognizes that renewable power microgrids are an essential facet of energy sustainability for three core types of communities – Indigenous and Island-Coastal Communities, and populations in Unelectrified Communities unconnected to main electricity grids.
+Such communities lack clean energy access A situation that negatively impacts livelihoods and economic development – perpetuating energy poverty.